awsles/AwsServices/README.md

 * **-ServicesOnly**
   If indicated, then only the services are returned along with the top level documentation URL.
+  Useful for getting a quick list of AWS services.

 * **-RawDataOnly**
 	If indicated, then the raw data from the JavaScript object is returned.
 This is useful